-In this age of content marketing, it’s important to understand at least the basics of copyright, because using someone else’s material when you don’t have the right to can cause problems for your business.
+It’s important to understand at least the basics of copyright, because using someone else’s material when you don’t have the right to can cause problems.

-Here’s a brief overview of some copyright issues to be aware of if you’re publishing content for your Small Business:
+Here’s a brief overview of some copyright issues to be aware of:

 - Including details of where you sourced material from does not mean you are free to use it.
 An acknowledgement is not a substitute for permission to use material.